Earl of Carnarvon

 Earl of Carnarvon is a title that has been created three times in British history.
 The current holder is George Herbert, 8th Earl of Carnarvon.
 The town and county in Wales to which the title refers are historically spelled Caernarfon, having been Anglicised to Carnarvon or Caernarvon.
-The traditional Welsh spelling is itself a modified form of the original name of antiquity, Caer-yn-Arfon, meaning fortification opposite the island of Mona (now called Môn, Anglesey in English).
+The traditional Welsh spelling is itself a modified form of the original name of antiquity, Caer-yn-Arfon, meaning fortification opposite the island of Mona (now called Ynys Môn, or Anglesey in English).

 History

 The first creation came in the Peerage of England in 1628 in favour of Robert Dormer, 2nd Baron Dormer of Wyng.
 For more information on this creation, which became extinct in 1709, see the Baron Dormer.

 The second creation was in 1714 in the Peerage of Great Britain for James Brydges, 9th Baron Chandos.
 In 1719 he was further honoured when he was made Marquess of Carnarvon and Duke of Chandos.
 For more information on this creation, which became extinct in 1789, see the Duke of Chandos.

 The third creation was in 1793 in the Peerage of Great Britain for Henry Herbert, 1st Baron Porchester.
 The precise form of this creation was Earl of the Town and County of Carnarvon, in the Principality of Wales, although in practice only the style of Earl of Carnarvon is used.
 He had previously represented Wilton in the House of Commons and had already in 1780 been created Baron Porchester, of High Clere in the County of Southampton (also in the Peerage of Great Britain).
 Herbert was the son of Major-General the Hon.
 William Herbert, fifth son of Thomas Herbert, 8th Earl of Pembroke.
 He was succeeded by his eldest son Henry George Herbert, the second Earl, who sat as Whig Member of Parliament for Cricklade.

 His eldest son Henry John George Herbert, the third Earl, briefly represented Wootton Bassett in Parliament as a Tory before he succeeded his father in the earldom.
 His eldest son Henry Howard Molyneux Herbert, the fourth Earl, was a prominent Conservative politician and served as Secretary of State for the Colonies and as Lord Lieutenant of Ireland.
 He was succeeded by his only son from his first marriage, George Herbert, 5th Earl of Carnarvon, who is noted for discovering the tomb of Tutankhamun along with Howard Carter.